This post may contain affiliate links, which means I’ll receive a small commission if you make a purchase. Originally posted on millennialtwist.com.

 M1 is my favorite stock market investing app because it’s perfect for beginners (it can do most of the heavy lifting for you if you’re not sure which stocks or funds to choose), but it also gives you more control than other apps if you want it.
 And the best part?
 NO FEES!

-Yep, you can get started investing FOR FREE, even if you only have a little to invest.
+Yep, you can get started investing FOR FREE (and keep investing for free), even if you only have a little to invest.
 You can pick and choose which stocks or funds you want, or choose from M1’s recommended funds.
 You can also buy partial stocks and funds, all without paying any subscription or trading fees!
 Get started now with a $10 credit!